shaohaolin/my-angular2-quickstart/README.md

 Notice that: the question mark ? indicated that the attribute is optional, another words, is not required.
 I feel like I should define Dj to **Class** instead of **interface** because now I need some logic for Dj class and I can have some setter and getter function, particular useful for setting and getting songs.
 But for now, I will just leave it as interface, cause it does its job.

 ###8.
 How to filter an array based on some value in TypeScript way?
 Recall from Question 7, I have a one-to-many relationship in my application: one Dj has many songs.
-Now I encouter a problem that if I receive 100 random songs from the backend, how can I quickly identify which songs belongs to which dj?
-An Easy way to implment this is let backend handle it by passing the ``dj_id`` through API and writes an query to get all the songs belong to this ``dj_id``.
+Now I encouter a problem that if I receive 100 random songs from the backend, how can I quickly identify which song belongs to which Dj?
+An Easy way to implment this is to let backend handle it by passing the ``dj_id`` through API and writes an query to get all the songs belong to this ``dj_id``.
 What if I don't have the luxury, I have to handle it in the front-end side?
 (Yeah, I know, the backend guy is too lazy.)
 Luckily, I can use `arr.filter()` method which is a standard function in ES5.
 I wasn't so sure how to use `arr.filter()` in TypeScript; however, [John Papa](http://johnpapa.net/) shows a good example in his repo.

 ```TypeScript
 getHero(id: number) {